 The first step is choosing the right location.
 If the option is available to locate the arena on a high point or an area that already drains well, you can avoid many drainage problems in the future.
 Of coarse for many properties this isn’t always possible.
 The project pictured above is a great example of this.
 There was only room for the arena in one location and that area received a lot of run off during a big rain.
 They had to take extra steps to divert water around the arena so that it could handle a big rain with out problems.
 Keep in mind when you select the site that their may be unique drainage issues to address that are specific to that location.

 Let’s start with the grade.
 When water hits the surface of the arena it needs to be encouraged to flow to the edges by a gradual slope.
 A common and effective way to do this is to grade it with a crown that slopes away from the center line of the arena.
 The slope should be enough to cause water to move and prevent pooling but not enough to cause a horse to be unbalanced.
-A slope of about 1.5 to 2% is a good bench mark.
-This means that over 100 ft there would be a fall of 1.5 to 2ft.
-That may seem like alot but for reference a football field is typically graded with a crown and has about a 1.5% slope.

 Once a proper grade is achieved then drains will need to be installed along the sided of the arena to collect the water and take it away.
 In some situations you may want to consider a herringbone drain design.
 This would have drains running underneath the sublayers of the arena footing that feed into a main line that runs down the center.
 A herringbone design may be necessary if there is concern of water coming up from underneath the base layer when the ground is saturated or if there is concern that the arena won’t drain effectively enough with drains on the outside.
 This is the kind of thing that you’ll want to have a professional look at with you.